 These weights are obtained by a $\operatorname{Readout}$ module, which is composed of: 1) summing over all the non-masked nodes feature-wisely; 2) dim reduction operation.

-where $w^k$ is the weight of the $k$-th hyperedge and $\operatorname{DimReduction}$ is an MLP with ReLU activations, where the output dimension is 1.
+where $w^k$ is the weight of the $k$-th hyperedge and $\operatorname{DimReduction}$ is an MLP with ReLU activations, where the output dimension is $1$.
 For all hyperedges, we obtain $K$ hyperedges in total, $\boldsymbol{w} = [w^1, w^2, \cdots, w^K]^T \in \mathbb{R}^K$.
 Finally, these weights will be fed into the final linear head to predict the label of the instance,

-In contrast to previous hypergraph construction methods \citep{jin2019robust,xiao2019multi}, which identify hyperedges by refining neighbors and assign weights by aggregating node features, \mname{} makes these procedures learnable and thus is able to identify MIMR hyperedges in a data-driven way through expressive neural networks.
-We decide the number of hyperedges $K$ according to the study in Appendix \ref{app:k_choice}.
+In contrast to previous hypergraph construction methods \citep{jin2019robust,xiao2019multi}, which identify hyperedges by refining neighbors and simply aggregating node features, \mname{} makes these procedures learnable and thus is able to identify MIMR hyperedges in a data-driven way through expressive neural networks.
+The number of hyperedges $K$ is decided according to the study in Appendix \ref{app:k_choice}.

 \paragraph{Computational Complexity} The computational complexity of our model is $O(N^2K)$, which is just the same scale as that of MLPs even though we are addressing a more challenging task: identifying high-order relationships in an exponential space.
 Details of the complexity calculation can be found in Appendix \ref{app:complexity}.